Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

-Clearly, the CQFI bound diverges as the system approaches the EP, which corresponds to the zeros in the denominator of \eqref{CQFIup2} and is associated with the Jordan form of the pseudo-Hermitian Hamiltonian in \eqref{He3}.
+Clearly, the CQFI bound $F^{\rm pH}_{\rm max}(\theta)$ diverges as the system approaches the EP, which corresponds to the zeros in the denominator of \eqref{CQFIup2} and is associated with the Jordan form of the pseudo-Hermitian Hamiltonian in \eqref{He3} [see also \figref{fig1}].
 Consequently, initializing the system near the EP can enhance sensitivity in parameter estimation.
 Importantly, the CQFI faithfully captures the phase transition occurring at the EP, signaling spontaneous pseudo-Hermiticity symmetry breaking.
-This observation is in line with Hermitian systems, where the SQFI is utilized as a witness for quantum phase transitions~\cite{Wang_2014,Yin2019,Guan2021}.
+This observation is in line with Hermitian systems, where the SQFI is utilized as a witness for quantum phase transitions~\cite{Wang_2014,Yin2019,Guan2021,Montenegro2025}.
+It is also instructive to compare these results with those obtained within the flat Hilbert space formalism which leads to erroneous conclusions~\cite{Note3}.